Setting Event Pricing

 - Payment periods (early, base, and late).

-- Pricing tiers (In-Council, Out-of-Council, and Provisional).
+- Pricing tiers (In-Council, Out-of-Council, Provisional, and custom options).

 - Online payments (Credit Cards and eChecks).